pydn/ComfyUI-to-Python-Extension/README.md

 3. Move the created .py file to your `ComfyUI` folder

-4. Run the generated script:
+4. Run the generated script!